codyznash/GANs_for_Credit_Card_Data/readme.md

 #### Generative Adversarial Networks (GANs) for Credit Card Fraud Data

-The notebook in this repository accompanies the blog: (add URL)
+The notebook in this repository accompanies the blog: https://www.toptal.com/machine-learning/generative-adversarial-networks

+View this notebook on nbviewer: https://github.com/codyznash/GANs_for_Credit_Card_Data

-This Jupyter notebook adapts some of the GAN architectures from Waya.ai's GAN-Sandbox.
+This Jupyter notebook adapts GAN architectures from Waya.ai's GAN-Sandbox.

 These GANs are applied to Kaggle's Credit Card Fraud Detection Dataset.